|Nutritional Guidelines (per serving)|

 Add the finely sliced leek and the baby button mushrooms.
 Cook for 3 minutes, stirring occasionally until the leeks are softened.
 Remove the leeks and mushrooms and keep to one side with the chicken.

-Add the butter to the pan and melt over a medium heat.
+Add the butter to the pan and melt over medium heat.
 Add the flour and stir well to incorporate all the flour into the butter.

 Using a hand whisk, slowly add the hot chicken stock, whisking all the time until a smooth gravy is created, cook for 3 minutes, again stirring from time to time.